swissquote/crafty/CONTRIBUTING.md

 ## Using the experiment project

-We provide a small example project within Crafty to experiment with features outside of integration tests.
+We provide a small example project within Crafty to experiment with features not covered by integration tests.
 You can tweak the configuration in any way you like in this project.

 ```bash